Got Grass? Turn it into food!

 Realistic Expectations – What weight should you expect these lambs to attain in 5-6 months?

 On our pastures, from May to October an average gain is 60 lbs.
 Thus, a weanling lamb of 50 lbs. grows to an animal of 110.
-Results on your pastures may differ depending on the amount and quality of your grass and on how secure the lambs feel there.
+Results on your pastures may differ depending on the amount and quality of your grass and on how safe the lambs feel there.
 We sell healthy lambs with potential to gain 50+ lbs. over summer just by eating your grass.
 Katahdins might not have the largest size gain of the sheep breeds, but they don’t require shearing and they excel on grass-fed farms.
 They are the “gain without grain” sheep.
 Plus, we think their flavor is the best!

 Deposits and Delivery?